Australia participates in a range of international chemical conventions, frameworks and strategies including the:

 Control measures apply to the import, export, production, disposal and use of POPs.
 Participating governments also promote the best available techniques and best environmental practices for replacing POPs while preventing the production and use of new ones.
 The Australian Government ratified the Stockholm Convention on 20 May 2004, and obligations relating to it came into force for Australia on 18 August 2004.

-For the current chemicals included under the Stockholm Convention, you should refer to the Listing of POPs in the Stockholm Convention.
+For more information on the chemicals included under the Stockholm Convention, refer to the listing of POPs.